Fiscal Year 2016: No Current Data Available Fiscal Year 2017: No Current Data Available Fiscal Year 2018: No Current Data Available

 Length and Time Phasing of Assistance

 From one to five years.
 Funds must be expended during the grant period.
 Funds expended include funds deposited into an income earning account.
-See the following for information on how assistance is awarded/released: Federal funds up to the amount offered in any year are released as matching amounts are certified to the Endowment and minimum annual matching requirements are met.
+Federal funds up to the amount offered in any year are released as matching amounts are certified to the Endowment and minimum annual matching requirements are met.

 Post Assistance Requirements